zyga/devtools/README.md

 This repository holds my personal snappy development tools.
 Improvements are welcome, just shoot merge requests at me.

-My work-flow involves using a checkout of github.com/ubuntu-core/snappy in my $GOPATH, building and testing various parts of snappy during daily development.
+My work-flow involves using a checkout of http://github.com/ubuntu-core/snappy in my ``$GOPATH``, building and testing various parts of snappy during daily development.

+## Working with developer boards and VMs

 For on-device testing I use the ``ubuntu-image`` script to build development images.
 Once a device is "flashed" it can stay up indefinitely.
 Devices that